Find Affordable College Courses

 Rochester, NY

-University of Rochester came in at #10 in this year’s edition of the Most Popular Materials Sciences Master’s Degree Schools ranking.
-University of Rochester is a fairly large private not-for-profit school located in the city of Rochester.
+University of Rochester did quite well in this year’s ranking of the most popular places for materials sciences students to get a master’s degree.
+It came in at #10 on the list.
+University of Rochester is a large private not-for-profit school located in the midsize city of Rochester.

 Women make up 63% of the materials science majors at the school.